-How to Calculate Customer Lifetime Value (LTV or CLV)
+How to Calculate Customer Lifetime Value

-Step 3: split the data into two sets; training and test.
+- Split the data into two sets; training and test.

 Now the dataset should look very familiar and ready for machine learning models explained above.

-What can you use LTV for?
+What can you use CLV for?

 - Call centers can also be used to push the right kind of offers.